On the Hardness of Energy Minimisation for Crystal Structure Prediction

-\begin{proof} This follows from the results of \cite{Hastad1999} H{\aa}stad, who showed this bound for Max-Clique.
-Using the reductions from Theorems \ref{thm:kcr-np} and \ref{thm:kcr_np_any_charges} let the minimum energy after a removal of at least 0 charges be $e$.
-Note that this will correspond to the lowest potential energy of the instance.
-From the reductions, it is clear the $e = -k$, where $k$ is the size of the clique, or $\infty$ if the remaining ions do not correspond to a clique.
-From this observation, it is clear that, given an approximation algorithm for \akcr with $k = 0$ an approximation algorithm for Max-Clique may be derived that approximates the instance of Max-Clique to the same factor as it approximates the \akcr instance.
-Therefor any bounds on the approximation of Max-Clique must also apply to this problem, hence \akcr can not be approximated within a factor of $n^{1 - \epsilon}$ for any $\epsilon > 0$ within polynomial time unless $P = NP$. \end{proof}
+\begin{proof} This result follows from the results of H{\aa}stad \cite{Hastad1999}, who showed an approximation bound of $n^{1 - \epsilon}$ for Max-Clique.
+Using the reductions from Theorems \ref{thm:kcr-np} and \ref{thm:kcr_np_any_charges} let the minimum energy after a removal of at least 0 vertices be $e$.
+Note that this corresponds to the lowest potential energy of the instance.
+From the reductions, it is clear that $e = -k$, where $k$ is the size of the clique, or $P$ if the remaining ions do not correspond to a clique.
+Note that as $P$ may be arbitrarily large, given an approximation algorithm for any instance of \akcr with $k = 0$ an approximation algorithm for Max-Clique may be derived that approximates the instance of Max-Clique to the same factor as it approximates the \akcr instance.
+Therefore any bounds on the approximation of Max-Clique must also apply to this problem, hence \akcr can not be approximated within a factor of $n^{1 - \epsilon}$ for any $\epsilon > 0$ within polynomial time unless $P = NP$. \end{proof}

 While there are simple reductions to other NP-Complete problems such as Integer Programming, embedding this problem into many classical problems is made difficult due to the problem of maintaining the neutrality of the unit cell.
-To this end, Theorem \ref{thm:kcr_max_weight_clique} shows how a restricted version of \kcr may be embedded into \textsc{max-weight k-clique}.
+To this end, Theorem \ref{thm:kcr_max_weight_clique} provides a novel polynomial time reduction to show how a restricted version of \kcr may be embedded into \textsc{max-weight k-clique}.

-\begin{theorem} \kcr can be reduced to \textsc{max-weight k-clique} in polynomial time, under the restriction that charges are limited $\pm c$ and the energy function is computable within polynomial time. \end{theorem}
+\begin{theorem} \kcr can be reduced to \textsc{max-weight k-clique} in polynomial time, under the restriction that vertices are limited to charges of $\pm c$ and the energy function is computable within polynomial time. \end{theorem}

-\begin{proof} Note that, given charges of $\pm c$, a valid solution to \minkcr will either be valid for \kcr, or there will be no valid solutions to \kcr.
-Taking as input an instance of \minkcr with charges of $\pm c$ with the corresponding crystal graph, it will be claimed that this instance may be represented as an instance of the weighted generalisation of \textsc{clique}.
+\begin{proof} Note that, given charges of $\pm c$, a valid solution to \minkcr is either valid for \kcr, or there is no valid solutions to \kcr.
+Taking as input an instance of \minkcr with charges of $\pm c$ with the corresponding crystal graph, it is claimed that this instance may be represented as an instance of the weighted generalisation of \textsc{clique}.